augustss/verse-semantics/Book/docs/04_functions.md

         G()
 ```

-Super calls must appear directly in the overriding method body.

 ## Parametric Functions

 Parametric functions (also called generic functions) allow you to write code that works with multiple types while maintaining complete type safety.
 Rather than writing separate functions for each type, you define a single function with type parameters that adapt to whatever types you use them with.